kylejosephswe/Keshi-Music-Bracket/README.md

 # Keshi-Music-Bracket
-Music bracket built of Keshi songs.
+Music bracket is a creative game made for music enjoyers built of Keshi songs.
 The user eliminates songs one by one until they find their favorite.
 Deployed here: [https://keshi-music-bracket.web.app/](https://keshi-music-bracket.web.app/)